newrelic/newrelic-java-agent/instrumentation/akka-http-core-2.11_10.0.11/README.md

 `akka.stream.scaladsl.Flow` instance.
 This is due to a clash in the Akka Http Routing DSL instrumentation.

-Users wishing to start an HTTP Server from an `akka.stream.scaladsl.Flow` can use the following workarround
+Users wishing to start an HTTP Server from an `akka.stream.scaladsl.Flow` can use the following workaround

 ```scala
     val flow: Flow[HttpRequest, HttpResponse, NotUsed] = ???